Department of Earth and Environmental Sciences

 Science II Building, Room 114

-CERT in Geographic Information Systems, Certificate of Adv Study - Continuing & Global Education
+Certificate of Advanced Study in Geographic Information Systems - Continuing & Global Education

 The Department of Earth and Environmental Sciences at California State University, Fresno offers courses leading to the Bachelor of Science and Master of Science in Geology -- as well as the Bachelor of Arts in Natural Sciences and the Minor in Geology -- which are especially well-suited for primary and secondary teachers.